zachokeeffe/HREA/README.md

 + HREAv1.1\_COGs/*country\_iso3*/*country\_iso3*/*cog\_id*\_set\_lightscore\_*year*.tif: Predicted likelihood that a settlement is electrified (0 to 1).
 + HREAv1.1\_COGs/*country\_iso3*/*country\_iso3*/*cog\_id*\_set\_prplit\_*year*.tif: Proportion of nights a settlement is statistically brighter than matched uninhabited areas.

 One can obtain HREA COGs from AWS either by direct download using the object URLs or through the AWS command line interface (CLI).
 Using the CLI, one can list the contents of a directory with `aws s3 ls s3://globalnightlight/path/to/dir`.
-For the top-level directory, one would run:
+With the AWS CLI, one must use the `--no-sign-request` flag.
+To list the contents of the top-level HREA directory, one would run:

 ```
-aws s3 ls s3://globalnightlight/HREAv1.1_COGs
+aws s3 ls s3://globalnightlight/HREAv1.1_COGs --no-sign-request
 ```

 The root HREA STAC catalog, which lists links to all *country\_iso3* catalogs, can be downloaded with a tools like `wget`, `curl`, or `aws-cli`: